How to maintain your PMP certification

 • Presenting: you can apply for PDU points whether the presentation is given within your company, at PMI Chapter events or at a conference.

-• Knowledge sharing: By keeping track of the time spent tutoring and training by helping other professionals, you can claim PDU points.
+• Knowledge sharing: by keeping track of the time spent tutoring and training by helping other professionals, you can claim PDU points.

 • Volunteering: PMI allows volunteering in different modalities and with different degrees of commitment, but always guaranteeing recognition of PDU points.